pulkin/unbd/README.md

 How to use
 ----------

-First, install `nbd` server on your host computer.
+First, install `nbd` server on your host computer: it will serve file system images over your local network.
-Then, use `snapmount` script or the `unbd` module directly.
+Then, use the `snapmount` script on the host or the `unbd` module on the micropython device directly.

 - using `snapmount`